 On the face of it, exosomes and viruses have many things in common, including their size, lipid coat, and the ability to transport RNA and proteins between cells.
 Exosomes and viruses co-purify using techniques including size exclusion chromatography.
 Are these similarities a coincidence or is there a shared past?

 Exosomes are a subtype of Extracellular vesicles (EVs), lipid membrane-enclosed compartments ranging in size from 50- to 1000-nm in diameter that are released from every cell type and tissue.
 They contain cellular components such as proteins, bioactive lipids, and nucleic acids.

-There are multiple types of EVs: microvesicles that are released from the plasma membrane, apoptotic bodies generated during apoptosis, oncosomes released from cancer cells, and endosomal vesicles that can be released as exosomes.
+There are multiple types of EVs including microvesicles that are released from the plasma membrane, apoptotic bodies generated during apoptosis, oncosomes released from cancer cells, and endosomal vesicles that can be released as exosomes.

-Though they contain cellular components of the parent cell, exosomes do not simply reconstitute parental cell composition through passive generation.
+Although they contain cellular components of the parent cell, exosomes do not simply reconstitute parental cell composition through passive generation.
 Instead, exosomes appear to be actively synthesized.
-Though until relatively recently they were underappreciated, it is now clear that EVs serve as important transporters of signaling molecules between cells.
+Until relatively recently they were underappreciated, but it is now clear that EVs serve as important transporters of signaling molecules between cells.

 Viruses, particularly retroviruses, resemble exosomes in terms of size, composition, and function.
 Exosomes range from 30-150nm in diameter.
 This is a similar size range to viruses which range from 25-250 nm, with retroviruses ranging from 100-200 nm.